Astrak/LoadScreen.js/README.md

 };
 ls.setOptions( options );

-//Do things on progress events. ls.onProgress( function ( progress ) { ... } );
+//Do things on progress events.
+If style.type === 'custom', this can be used to update a custom UI ls.onProgress( function ( progress ) { ... } );

 //Define callbacks to fire after loading, processing and compiling.